 The crux of Rememoried lies within its puzzle elements.
 Each glorious landscape has you looking for the clue which leads to the exit.
 One level has you climbing a bunch of floating platforms until you reach a ladder, another revolves around finding an Indiana Jones style ‘Leap of faith’ pathway, and another even has you dealing with the aftermath of a bomb as you search for the light in order to move on.
 The main mechanic though lies around the fact that not everything is what it seems and dreams only remain the same whilst the dreamer is observing them.

-For example, when you are trying to climb the floating platforms, you will quickly realise that you can’t jump up them because the next one is too high or too far away from your reach.
+For example, when you are trying to climb the floating platforms, you will quickly realise that you can’t jump up to them because the next one is too high or too far away from your reach.
 However, if you spin around and look away and then look back you will notice that the platform has moved.
 This is the core gameplay mechanic which had me confused at first yet it follows throughout the whole experience.
 I don’t want to give away the puzzles, as that will defeat the object of a game like this.
 Just sit back, relax and enjoy the beautiful landscapes as you look around and manipulate the objects into a path in order to escape.

 The variety of the aforementioned puzzles isn’t huge, and once you get the gist of the game, a lot of the chapters you will breeze through within a few minutes each – however, Rememoried for me was more about the journey through the amazing world that Vladimir Kudelka (the sole creator of the game at Hangonit) has created.
 The visuals really help to capture your interest and keeps you engaged in the game, making you want to see what Vladimir comes up with next.
-From exploring a grey-scale forest, complete with armchair and floating photo frames, with various strikingly green reflective trees, to pitch black environments illuminated by the contrasting massive white moon in the background – this game is a photographic paradise.
+From exploring a grey-scale forest, complete with armchair and floating photo frames, with various strikingly green reflective trees, to pitch-black environments illuminated by the contrasting massive white moon in the background – this game is a photographic paradise.

 There doesn’t appear to be much meaning behind the items, not from what I can see, but they all look great nonetheless.
 You’ll come across modern machinery, Roman architecture, rocks, mountains and more as you wander through this subconscious world.
 If I had to pick the most artistic game I’ve played this year, I would say Rememoried would win that choice hands down.
-Hopefully you can see why from the screenshots I’ve placed upon this page – it’s a game which anyone can just pick up and go through at their own pace whilst they take in everything that’s around them – even if the platforming puzzles do get a little frustrating.
+Hopefully, you can see why from the screenshots I’ve placed upon this page – it’s a game which anyone can just pick up and go through at their own pace whilst they take in everything that’s around them – even if the platforming puzzles do get a little frustrating.

 The music within the game is a mixed bag.
 Not in terms of quality but just in terms of the game is really random with the music.
 It appears the audio has come from many different sources and each track was chosen specifically for each level.
 I personally found this very enjoyable and it added to the overall experience – I would sometimes just leisurely stroll around and listen to the music as I worked out where I was going as I was in no rush to complete the game.

-As I mentioned above as well, sometimes the narrators will give you hints about what to do via a cryptic message or a phrase which doesn’t seem to make sense until you see what they are on about.
+As I mentioned above as well, sometimes the narrators will give you hints about what to do via a cryptic message or a phrase that doesn’t seem to make sense until you see what they are on about.
 The way the voices and lines are delivered really impacts the experience as it’s as if you are lost in a REM dream and someone is trying to speak to you and wake you up, you can hear them but everything takes a whilst to sink in as you try and piece together what they ‘actually’ said.

 Another thing this game does right with its audio cues is the directional audio.
 Some of the puzzle aspects will require you to locate a sound or listen out for certain noises.
 Pop on a pair of headphones and it makes it a lot easier as you can hear exactly where the objects are which are making a noise.